home // human.exe // disability

 • Intersectionality theory exposes how disability intersects with other social identities.

-See also marriage
+See also fam

 These theories collectively illustrate how human societies construct, reinforce, and perpetuate the concept of disability through social processes, institutions, and cultural norms.